-Vodafone Idea soars 10% as govt to convert spectrum dues into equity at Rs 10 per share
+Vodafone Idea soars 14% as govt to convert spectrum dues into equity at Rs 10 per share

 Post-conversion, VIL will be required to repay Rs 8,000 crore in spectrum dues between the second half of FY26 and the first half of FY28.
 Additionally, the company will continue to make annual payments of Rs 2,200 crore for spectrum auctions conducted between 2021 and 2024.
 MOFSL noted that VIL’s current cash Ebitda of Rs 9,000 crore should be largely sufficient to meet the Government of India’s (GoI) spectrum repayment obligations until the first half of FY28.

-Vodafone Idea shares hit 10 per cent upper circuit limit at Rs 7.49.
+Vodafone Idea shares rose 14 per cent upper circuit limit at Rs 7.77.
 With this, the VIL stock has cut its year-to-date losses to 6.61 per cent.

 Following the proposed conversion, the government's stake in VIL would jump to 49 per cent from 22.6 per cent.
 VIL's existing combined promoter stake would be diluted to 25.5 per cent from 38.7 per cent.
 As far as public shareholders are concerned, their combined stake would decline to 23.8 per cent.